Cut Cross Entropy: 20x Memory reduction in LLM Pre-training through optimized cross entropy kernels

 This process is autoregressive, with the predicted token appended to the model’s next input sequence to predict the next token, and so on, looping through the entire training corpus.

-During training, the langauge model aims to minimize the cross entropy loss or maximize the probability of predicting the right token
+During training, a langauge model aims to minimize its cross entropy loss or maximize the probability of predicting the right token

 we have our input tensor x with shape: [8, 2048].